 Within 30 days of his vet visit, he seemed to be losing a little more weight.
 He was eating a little bit less, but he still ate a lot.
 He was getting “bonier” and weaker than his sister (Pixie) and he had always been the strong one.
 I took him to the vet and a few hours later I got the news.

 Since it was during the height of Covid, we sat in our car as medical professionals came out and took our beloved Boy into the hospital for tests.
-As we waited, we gave approvals and paid large sums of money from our cellphone in the parking lot of the hospital.
+As we waited, we gave approvals and paid large sums of money from our cellphones in the parking lot of the hospital.
 Three hours later he was returned to us and we took him home to keep him comfortable.
 We fed him his favorite foods and tried to keep him comfortable and close to his litter box.

-The next day we made the very painful decision to let him become a Pet Angel and be with his mother Mary that had left us 11 months previously.
+The next day we made the very painful decision to let him become a Pet Angel and be with his mother Mary who had left us 11 months previously.
 We took him to Banfield Pet Hospital.
 They were there when he was born and it only seemed fitting they would be the ones to help end his suffering.
 Boy (Bobo) left us on October 16, 2020…R.I.P.
 Boy.

 You may wonder if you can always see that your cat is coming to the end of her life.
 The answer to that would be “no”.
-Many senior cats can die from illnesses such as cancer and organ failure and you can normally see their decline in health over a period of weeks or months.
+Many senior cats can die from illnesses such as cancer and organ failure and you can normally see their decline in health over weeks or months.
 But it does not always happen that way.
 See how it happened with Mary.

 You don’t always see death coming in cats.
 Mary was a long-haired Main Coon.
 We rescued her out of a tree that she had been chased up by a dog.
 It was obvious she needed a family because she was emaciated.
 We brought her home and gave her a can of tuna.
 Ten days later she “gifted” us with two kittens.
 We named them Boy and Pixie and now we had 3 cats.